xylimeng/FunctionDerivativesGPR/README.md

 Nonparametric estimation of function and function derivatives using Gaussian Process Regression

 ## Example
-The following code is available in the file `FunctionDerivativesGPR.R`.
+The following code is available in the file `Example.R`.

 Define the true regression function and its derivative.
 ```R